Aphellirus/vue-rick-and-morty/README.md

+# Django-To-Do-list

-<h1>A simple SPA made with Vue.js showing a random characters from the show Rick & Morty</h1>
+A simple SPA made with Vue.js showing a random characters from the show Rick & Morty
 <br/>

 <h3>How to run it?</h3>